COVID-19 Current Update & Response

-If you have any questions regarding the closure or you would like to share information about your business with the Visitor Centre please email info [at] tourismsquamish.com
+If you would like to share information and updates about your business with the Visitor Centre please email info [at] tourismsquamish.com

 We encourage you to maintain contact with us, share your thoughts and we will continue to provide regular updates and information.

-Below are a range of resources arranged by topic and alphabetical order to assist you at this time.
+Below is a range of resources arranged by topic and alphabetical order to assist you at this time.

 B.C.'s Economic Response